Rand Community Center congregate meals menu

 Menus for the upcoming week:

-• Wednesday, Jan.
-22 – Beef goulash, green peas, tossed salad, breadstick, brownie, milk, salad dressing.

-• Thursday, Jan.
-23 – Homemade meatloaf, brown gravy, mashed red potatoes, corn, multi-grain bread, banana pudding, milk, margarine.

 • Friday, Jan.
-24 – Turkey breast, turkey gravy, whipped sweet potatoes, green beans, wheat roll, mandarin oranges, milk margarine.
+31 – Baked chicken breast, chicken gravy, whipped potatoes, lima beans, wheat bread, carnival cookie, milk, margarine.

 Menu subject to change without notice.